 Maya Angelou said, “There is no greater agony than bearing an untold story inside you.”
-The healing power of sharing my cancer story compelled me to found WWGN for survivors creating inspired healing, wellness and live out loud joy.
-I'm also a blogger at The Huffington Post, an inspirational speaker, a support volunteer with Cancer Hope Network, a member of the Carol G. Simon Cancer Center Oncology Community Advisory Board, a patient educator with Pathways Women’s Cancer Teaching Project, an interior decorator, a wife and mother, and a former very stressed out lawyer.
+The healing power of sharing my cancer story compelled me to found WWGN.
+I'm an inspirational speaker, blogger at The Huffington Post, support volunteer with Cancer Hope Network, member of the Carol G. Simon Cancer Center Oncology Community Advisory Board, patient educator with Pathways Women’s Cancer Teaching Project, wife and mother, and a former very stressed out lawyer.